elpikel/blog/posts/migrations_revert.md

 # How to revert migration in Entity Framework Core

-For example we are in situation when we have have some migrations and one of them is actually buggy - this could happen because some developer tend to edit generated migration files by themselves.
-So we have
+For example we are in situation when we have some migrations and one of them is actually buggy - this could happen because some developers tend to edit generated migration files by themselves.
+So we have:

 * migration1
 * migration2